-This paper uses an exercise similar to comparative statics to show that the growth rate of the Index of Economic Well-being (IEWB) for 1981-2009 was much greater when poverty was measured using Statistics Canada's Low Income Cut-Offs (LICOs) than it was when poverty was measured using Statistics Canada's Low Income Measures (LIMs).
+This report uses an exercise similar to comparative statics to show that the growth rate of the Index of Economic Well-being (IEWB) for 1981-2011 was much greater when poverty was measured using Statistics Canada's Low Income Cut-Offs (LICOs) than it was when poverty was measured using Statistics Canada's Low Income Measures (LIMs).
 The LICO, an absolute definition of poverty, also exhibited greater cyclical variation than the LIM, a relative definition of poverty.
 The IEWB appears to reflect these trends.
 Real income growth was determined to be a key factor in explaining these trends because absolute poverty lines remain fixed while relative poverty lines shift in response to changes in real income.
-This paper concludes that there is a significant change in the growth of the IEWB between measures, although not as large as it would be in the absence of linear scaling methodology.
-Consequently, the use of the LIM instead of the LICO places a downward bias on economic well-being growth in Canada.
-The choice of the 'appropriate poverty measure' therefore has significant consequences for the discussion of economic well-being.
+The report concludes that there is a significant difference in the growth rate of the IEWB between measures, although not as large as it would be in the absence of linear scaling methodology.
+Consequently, the use of the LIM instead of the LICO results in a downward bias on economic well-being growth in Canada.
+The choice of the 'appropriate poverty measure' therefore has significant consequences for the discussion of trends in economic well-being.